Helen Joyce: Career

-Returning to University College London to work on a project run by the geology department, Joyce became interested in what she later described as the "business of telling non-mathematicians about maths."

-In 2000 she joined the newly launched Millennium Mathematics Project (MMP) at the University of Cambridge promoting mathematics education in schools and other venues.
-For two years she worked on an MMP project which enabled mathematicians to interact directly with schools using video.
+In 2000 Joyce joined the Millennium Mathematics Project (MMP), an organisation set up to advocate for mathematics education in schools and other venues, at the University of Cambridge.
+She primarily worked on telecommunication and video education projects with schools.
 In 2002 she was named editor of the project's online Plus Magazine, a position she held for three years.
-In 2004 she also became founding editor for the Royal Statistical Society's quarterly magazine Significance, with the aim to demonstrate in an entertaining and thought-provoking way the practical use of statistics and to show how they are of benefit to people in all walks of life.
+In 2004 she also became founding editor for the Royal Statistical Society's quarterly magazine Significance.

-In 2005 Joyce became education correspondent for The Economist.
+In 2005 Joyce became an education correspondent for The Economist.
 Four years later she transferred to the newspaper's project exploring how to best present statistics to readers.
 In August 2010 she moved to São Paulo to become The Economist′s Brazil bureau chief, a position she held through 2013.
 Returning to London she served as The Economist′s finance editor and international editor and in March 2020 became its executive editor for events business.

-In 2022, she took a one year unpaid sabbatical from The Economist and became director of advocacy for Sex Matters.
-In January 2023 she decided to stay at Sex Matters rather than return to The Economist.
-She explained this decision saying, "If I wanted to go back [to journalism], I would really have had to stop doing [campaign work]...
-It's only escalating and escalating, and just in good conscience I didn't feel I could go back."
+In 2022, Joyce took a one-year unpaid sabbatical from The Economist to join the gender-critical campaign group Sex Matters as a director, which she made permanent at the end of the sabbatical year.

 Views on transgender topics

 In July 2018, Joyce curated a series of articles on transgender identity in The Economist.

+GLAAD shared a report with The Daily Dot in March 2019 which analyzed Joyce's tweets.
+The magazine stated the tweets "claimed, among other things, that the trans rights movement is enabling sexual predators... referred to puberty blockers or other treatments that affirm a trans child’s sense of self as 'sickening'... [and] also called these procedures 'child abuse,' 'unethical medicine,' 'mass experimentation,' and a 'global scandal'".
+When The Economist was asked if they would continue to stand by Joyce following the report, they described her as an "outstanding journalist in whom we have complete confidence" and did not elaborate.

-GLAAD described Joyce's December 2018 article "The New Patriarchy: How Trans Radicalism Hurts Women, Children—and Trans People Themselves" for Quillette as 'alarming' stating they have "no place in a newsroom".
+GLAAD described Joyce's December 2018 article "The New Patriarchy: How Trans Radicalism Hurts Women, Children—and Trans People Themselves" for Quillette as 'alarming' stating that Joyce had "no place in a newsroom".
 Joyce responded that the organization had been "co-opted by [GLAAD board member] Anthony Watson to continue his unprovoked attacks against me".

-In March 2019 The Daily Dot reported that Joyce "claimed, among other things, that the trans rights movement is enabling sexual predators... referred to puberty blockers or other treatments that affirm a trans child’s sense of self as 'sickening'... [and] also called these procedures 'child abuse,' 'unethical medicine,' 'mass experimentation,' and a 'global scandal'".
+ThinkProgress's LGBTQ editor Zack Ford stated that in Joyce's collection "the guise of ‘debate’ justified publishing numerous anti-trans essays that included junk science and scaremongering".

+In April 2022, Joyce took a leave of absence from The Economist to become the director of advocacy for Sex Matters.
+She wrote an opinion piece for the Guardian arguing that gender identity change efforts should not be included in a bill banning conversion therapy.